EU slaps economic sanctions on Belarus over rights breaches | Politics

 The sanctions target the economy but are also aimed at hitting President Alexander Lukashenko and his allies.

+Lukashenko raised the prospect of imposing martial law in response to the sanctions, but it was not clear what the aim would be of such a move.

+“We must show these scoundrels on the other side of the border that their sanctions are their impotence,” he said, according to a report on the presidential website.

-Pratasevich, a dissident journalist, was arrested May 23 after Belarusian flight controllers ordered a Ryanair jet travelling from Greece to Lithuania to land in Minsk.
+Pratasevich, a dissident journalist, was arrested May 23 after Belarusian flight controllers ordered a Ryanair jet traveling from Greece to Lithuania to land in Minsk.

-The sanctions agreed upon Thursday target industries including potash — a common fertiliser ingredient — tobacco industry exports and petroleum products.
+The sanctions agreed upon Thursday target industries including potash — a common fertilizer ingredient — tobacco industry exports and petroleum products.

-“Trade in petroleum products, potassium chloride (potash), and goods used for the production or manufacturing of tobacco products is restricted,” the EU said in a statement.
+“Trade in petroleum products, potassium chloride (potash'), and goods used for the production or manufacturing of tobacco products is restricted,” the EU said.
 The sanctions also include a ban on sales to Belarus of equipment and software that can be used to monitor the internet and phone calls.

 The sanctions also restrict Belarus' access to EU capital markets and halted payments to the country's public sector by the European Investment Bank.